Latin American Philosophy: Metaphilosophical Foundations

 - The problems and methods of philosophy are universal.

 - Philosophers’ ‘circumstances’ always shape their theories and methods.

 Middle-way theories reject both strong universalism and strong distinctivism.
 If successful, they would avoid the problems facing each of those extremes—which, as we saw above, are skepticism about Latin American philosophy (in strong universalism) and ungrounded assumptions (in strong distinctivism).
-Here we'll briefly consider three recent middle-way positions.
-The first two are in agreement in their view that it would be possible to provide examples of sufficient conditions for a work to count as Latin American philosophy.
+Here we’ll briefly consider three recent middle-way positions.
+The first two agree that it would be possible to provide examples of sufficient conditions for a work to count as Latin American philosophy.
 The position discussed last undertakes the more ambitious project of proposing a set of conditions that are necessary and jointly sufficient.

 What we may call ‘the ethnic-philosophy account’ (Gracia’s 2003, 2008) is a neo-Wittgensteinian view holding that Latin American philosophy (and more broadly, Hispanic and Latino/a philosophy) is